-Stalking includes someone repeatedly following you, watching you, phoning you, writing or e-mailing you, or communicating with you in other ways that seem obsessive or make you afraid or concerned for your safety.
-For example, someone: showing up at places where you were even though they had no business being there; leaving unwanted items for you to find; making unsolicited phone calls; following or spying on you; vandalizing your property; making threats against family, friends, or pets.
+Stalking is a crime.
+It includes someone repeatedly following you, watching you, phoning you, writing or e-mailing you, or communicating with you in other ways that seem obsessive or make you afraid or concerned for your safety.
+For example, someone showing up where you are, even though this person has no business being there; leaving unwanted items for you to find; making unsolicited phone calls; following or spying on you; vandalizing your property; making threats against family, friends, or pets.